katena-chain/sdk-go/README.md

 Detailed examples are provided in the `examples` folder to explain how to use our `Transactor` helper methods.

+You can change various settings in the `examples/common/settings.go` file.

 Available examples:
 * Send a `Certificate` transaction
 * Retrieve a `Certificate` transaction